dappledger/AnnChain/README.md

         ├── vote_set_test.go
         └── vote_test.go

-This is directory structure of Engine, you can see that we have packed every module under its own directory.
-This give you a clear view of the parts making up an Engine.
+This is directory structure of Angine, you can see that we have packed every module under its own directory.
+This give you a clear view of the parts making up an Angine.

-1.  state/ is the running state of the Engine, which is driven by blockchain/, mempool/ and consensus/
+1.  state/ is the running state of the Angine, which is driven by blockchain/, mempool/ and consensus/

 2.  blockchain/ takes charge of syncing blocks, loading blocks, persisting blocks and anything that physically related to "block"